jack17529/goRPC/README.md

 # goRPC

-1. Write all the functions on a sample databse that suffice as crud application.
+1. Write all the functions on a sample databse that suffice as CRUD application.
 2. Now for it to be used by RPC it should satisfy certain conditions.

 The conditions are -